michaeltelford/search_engine/README.md

 ## Usage

-To run the application server, use the command:
+Run the application server with:

     $ bundle exec rake serve

-See the rake tasks for more usage commands with:
+See all the rake tasks with:

     $ bundle exec rake -T